 DETROIT -- Jose Valverde made his startling return to Detroit a hit -- instead of giving up hits.

-Valverde came out of the bullpen Wednesday night to pitch in his first game back with the Tigers, and he closed out a 7-5 victory over the Kansas City Royals.
+Valverde came out of the bullpen Wednesday night to pitch in his first game back with the Tigers and closed out a 7-5 victory over the Kansas City Royals.

 A smattering of boos turned to cheers when those who remained of the 30,347 fans realized who was coming on for the save opportunity.